Why is Two Factor Authentication Important For Your Business to be Secure?

 Although two-factor authentication is more often implemented, multi-factor authentication adds further steps to the login process, giving further security.

-How will it aid business security?
+How will it aid education security?

 As well as improved security for individual users who decide to opt for two-factor authentication, businesses can also benefit from the increased layer of protection.
 If a threat actor learns of an employee’s login details, the second factor serves as an additional layer of prevention against the threat actor gaining access to the company’s system.
 For businesses, the most secure form of two factor authentication is to implement the use of app-generated codes or a physical authentication key.